3900 S. Las Vegas Blvd., Las Vegas, NV

 A present-day wonder, this 30-story pyramid contains many amenities.
 Spacious rooms surround the world's largest atrium, which boasts shopping, dining and plenty of good entertainment.
 The casino, at 120,000 square feet, is one of the city's biggest, offering an array of the latest slot and video poker machines, table games, a race and sports book and the Bruce Buffer Poker Room.

-The two-story LAX nightclub is stylish and often attracts celebrities.
 The smaller, more seductive Savile Row is situated next to it.
 A 2,000-square-foot haven, Savile Row is reminiscent of the street by the same name in London.
-Flight, a bar located just outside LAX, is the perfect spot for club goers to grab a few drinks before buckling their seatbelts for takeoff.
+Flight is the perfect spot for club goers to grab a few drinks before buckling their seatbelts for takeoff.
 At Liquidity, the casino's water-themed center bar, guests will appreciate the sleek, high-tech design.
 Other nightlife options include the hip lobby bar Aurora.

 Dining choices range from the around-the-world selections of More the Buffet to the rocking T&T (Tacos & Tequila) that features the innovative cuisine of celebrity chef Richard Sandoval.
 For a wide selection of breakfast and lunch fare, step into the Pyramid Café and explore its many comfort food options.
 Tender Steak & Seafood offers the best in surf and turf as well.
 The stylish American-style pub, Public House, is a popular favorite.